ibm-cloud-docs/openwhisk/openwhisk_triggers_rules.md

   ```
   {: pre}

-3. The next step is to create the rule.
+3. The next step is to create the Rule.
 The rule is enabled upon creation, meaning that it is immediately available to respond to Activations of your Trigger.
-The three parameters are: the name of the Rule, the Trigger, and the Action.
+The three parameters are: _Rule name_, _Trigger name_, and the _Action name_.
   ```
   bx wsk rule create myRule locationUpdate hello
   ```
   {: pre}

-  At any time, you can choose to disable a Rule.
+  At any time, you can choose to disable a Rule:
   ```
   bx wsk rule disable myRule
   ```